antD97/RestrictedRockets/readme.md

 land or be still in water before they reach the maximum rockets to reset their flight preemptively.

 How this affects gameplay:
-- Incentives more creative methods of transportation that require infrastructure
+- Incentivizes more creative methods of transportation that require infrastructure
-- Longer duration rockets become more value (if max rockets is set to one or more)
+- Longer duration rockets become more valuable (if max rockets is set to one or more)

 This pack has configurable options that can be set globally for all players or optionally overridden by players.
-Server operators can set certain settings as overridable or not overridable to either enforce a specific ruleset or allow players to match their preferences.
+Server operators have the ability to chose which of these settings can be overridden to either enforce a specific ruleset or to allow players to match their preferences.
 See the configuration section below for details.

 Notes:
 - Temporarily broken elytra that end up in the player's inventory can be restored by being equipped